-Whooping cough (also known as pertussis) is a highly contagious respiratory disease that spreads easily from person-to-person.
+Whooping cough (also known as pertussis) is a very contagious respiratory disease.
 In many children, whooping cough is marked by a severe hacking cough followed by a high-pitched intake of breath that sounds like a “whoop.”
 However, some babies with whooping cough don’t cough at all.
 Instead the disease can cause them to have a hard time breathing, or even stop breathing for short periods of time.

 People of all ages can get whooping cough, but the disease can be very dangerous for babies, as they are at particularly high risk of serious complications, hospitalization and death.
 In the first 6 months of life, babies are at high risk for complications from whooping cough, even if they are healthy.

-Whooping cough spreads from person to person when coughing or sneezing or when spending a lot of time near one another where you share breathing space.
-Since symptoms of whooping cough can vary, some people with whooping cough may just have a mild cough or what seems like a common cold, and they can end up spreading it to babies they are in close contact with.
+Whooping cough spreads easily from person to person through coughing or sneezing or by just sharing breathing space.
+Since the symptoms of whooping cough can vary, some people with whooping cough may just have a mild cough or what seems like a common cold, and they can end up spreading it to babies they are in close contact with.
 In fact, most unvaccinated children living with a family member with whooping cough will get the disease.

 The younger the baby is when he or she gets whooping cough, the more likely it is that she will need treatment in the hospital.
 About half of infants younger than 1 year who get the disease need care in the hospital, and of those babies, about 1 out of 4 will get pneumonia, and 1 or 2 out of 100 will die.

 Pertussis is still common in the United States, and outbreaks still occur putting children at great risk.
 According to the CDC, there are about 10,000 to 50,000 cases of whooping cough and up to 20 deaths each year in the U.S.